 Before we start applying Security in SSRS, Let me open my Report Manager to show the existing reports in our server.
 In order to change the Parent Level Security, Please click on the Site Settings hyperlink at the top right corner.

-Once you click on the Site Settings hyperlink, Report Manager will navigate us to site settings page.
-In this page we had three tabs, and we already explained the first tab in Change SSRS Report Manager Title so please refer the same
+Once you click on the Site Settings hyperlink, Report Manager will navigate us to the site settings page.
+In this page, we had three tabs, and we already explained the first tab in Change SSRS Report Manager Title so please refer the same

 In order to add New Role User, Please select the New Role Assignment option as we shown below.